Zzyzx, California: History

 Curtis Howe Springer made up the name Zzyzx and gave it to the area in 1944, claiming it to be the last word in the English language.
 He established the Zzyzx Mineral Springs and Health Spa in 1944 at the spot, which was federal land, after filing mining claims for 12000 acre surrounding the springs.
 He used the springs to bottle his water and provide drinks for travelers through the hot desert.
 Springer also imported animals from around the country to attract more families to visit his ranch.
-He used Zzyzx until 1974, when the land was reclaimed by the government.
+He used Zzyzx until 1974, when the government reclaimed the land.